Severe Weather and Natural Disasters

 When the National Hurricane Center issues a hurricane "watch" it means that hurricane force winds may threaten the watch area within 48–72 hours.

-- Physical Plant should ensure that emergency generators are operational.
+- Facilities Management should ensure that emergency generators are operational.

-- The Physical Plant storeroom should inventory emergency supplies and procure additional items as needed.
+- The Facilities Management Storeroom should inventory emergency supplies and procure additional items as needed.

-If a hurricane “warning" is issued for our area, the Vice President for Administration, in consultation with the Director of Physical Plant, will make the determination as to whether the College will be closed.
+If a hurricane “warning" is issued for our area, the Vice President for Administration, in consultation with the Director of Facilities Management, will make the determination as to whether the College will be closed.
 If necessary, the President will be consulted.
 If so, classes will be canceled and offices closed until the danger is over.

 Hurricane “Warning” Status: